sourcebots/docs/content/tutorials/basic-movement.md

     time.sleep(4)
 ```

-You're familiar with the first few lines; in fact, the only lines you may not be familiar with are the `r.motor_board...` lines.
+You're familiar with the first few lines; in fact, the only lines you may not be familiar with are the `r.motor_boards...` lines.
 For a comprehensive reference to the `motor` object, see [`motor` API](/api/motor-board) page.
 But, to summarise:

 `r.motor_boards.m0.power = 0.5` sets the target power of the motor connected to output 0 on the first [motor board](/kit/motor-board) to half speed forwards (i.e. a duty-cycle of 0.5 forwards).
 As you would expect, then, `-0.5` will put the this motor into reverse at half power.